 If any investigator prompts the PI to respond “yes” to any of the screening questions, the investigator will be required to complete and submit the NSF/NASA Financial Disclosure Form to the COI Office at email@example.com for review prior to the award being released.

 To Whom does the National Science (NSF) and NASA Conflict of Interest (COI) policy apply?

-The NSF requires conflict of interest disclosures from all investigators who are defined as “the principal investigator, co-principal investigators/co-project directors, and any other person at the organization who is responsible for the design, conduct, or reporting of research or educational activities funded or proposed for funding by NSF.”
+The NSF and NASA requires conflict of interest disclosures from all investigators who are defined as “the principal investigator, co-principal investigators/co-project directors, and any other person at the organization who is responsible for the design, conduct, or reporting of research or educational activities funded or proposed for funding by NSF.”

 All investigators must disclose any “Significant Financial Interest” (SFI) and/or “Related Financial Interest” (RFI) of themselves, spouse, registered domestic partner, and dependent child(ren) where that financial interest may be: 1) affected by the research being conducted or, 2) in any organization that would reasonably appear to be affected by or benefit from the research being conducted.

 What is a “Significant Financial Interest”?

 Significant Financial Interest is defined as anything of monetary value including, but not limited to:

 - Salary, income, honoraria, royalties, dividends, consulting, loans, or other payment or consideration with value (including payments made to the University of California Health Sciences Compensation Plans and e.g., equipment loans) from any business, public, or nonprofit entity exceeding $10,000 during the prior twelve months, aggregated for the Investigator, spouse, dependent child(ren), and registered domestic partner.
 Equity interest (stock, stock options, real estate, etc.) that exceeds $10,000 or 5% ownership.